tudat-team/tudat-space/docs/source/_src_advanced_topics/optimization_pygmo.rst

 Installing PyGMO
 ----------------

 PyGMO is not part of the standard tudatpy distribution, but it can easily be added to any tudatpy environment.
 Here we will assume that you already have a standard tudatpy environment (called ``tudat-space``) installed.
-If that is not the case, please follow the "Installing Tudat(Py)" instructions in :ref:`installation`.
+If that is not the case, please follow the "Installing Tudat(Py)" instructions in :ref:`getting_started_installation`.

 In order to make PyGMO available inside the ``tudat-space`` environment, the following steps need to be taken.
 First, activate the ``tudat-space`` environment: